- Successfully addressing unconscious bias

 - Demonstrating resilience during organisational change.

 Inclusive cultures are the result of individuals and teams who accurately understand and effectively adapt to their social and cultural differences.
 These differences might stem from any aspect of workplace diversity, including the protected characteristics under the Equality Act 2010 as well as other factors like class or socio-economic status.
-Inclusive leaders and managers display high levels of cultural intelligence, and are experts in cross-cultural communication.
+Inclusive leaders and managers display high levels of cultural adaptability, and are experts in cross-cultural communication.
 They display cultural awareness and sensitivity in everything they do at work.

 Developing inclusive working cultures is the key to unlock the business benefits of a diverse workforce, and to meet the increasingly diverse needs of employees, customers and service users.